mzattera/v4j/docs/005/index.md

 - 'c' and 'h', when they do not appear in combinations such as 'ch', 'sh', 'cth', 'ckh', 'cph', 'cfh';
 this sums up to 8 occurrences.

-As a second step, **tokens** are created by splitting the text where a space was detected by at least one of the transcribers; there are 31'317 tokens in the text.
+As a second step, **tokens** are created by splitting the text where a space was detected by at least one of the transcribers; there are 31'317 tokens in the text, ignoring those that contain an unreadable character.

-The list of **terms** is the list of tokens without repetition (this would be the "vocabulary" of the Voynich).
+The list of **terms** is the list of tokens without repetitions (this would be the "vocabulary" of the Voynich).
 These 5'105 total terms have then been analyzed as explained below.